Best Home Warranty Companies in Colorado

 In Colorado, it's also illegal for any lending institution to require you to purchase a home warranty service contract as a condition of getting financing for the purchase of the home.

 In 2019, the Colorado Department of Regulatory Agencies (DORA) completed a sunset report concerning the continuation of its statutes governing home warranty service contracts.
-In 2020, the state implemented some of these findings, so Colorado has some of the most up-to-date laws regarding service contracts as of publishing.
+In 2020, the state implemented some of these findings, so Colorado has some of the most up-to-date laws regarding service contracts as of publication.

 These laws are set to expire in 2026 unless the Colorado General Assembly extends them again.